Hacking Wall Street: Reconceptualizing Insider Trading Law for Computer Hacking and Trading Schemes

 Date Written: July 30, 2018

 This paper explores how insider trading law addresses computer hackers who employ cyberattacks in connection with the purchase or sale of securities.
-Current securities law is ill-equipped to deal with hackers because unlike the typical insider trading defendant a hacker does not owe a fiduciary duty to shareholders or a duty of confidentiality to someone that provides material non-public information.
-In order to bring hackers within the ambit of securities law, the U.S. Securities and Exchange Commission (SEC) has developed a novel theory of liability that treats hacking and trading as a form of deception in violation of Section 10(b) of the Securities Exchange Act of 1934.
-However, the viability of the SEC’s theory’s remains to be seen as only one case has explicitly endorsed it—SEC v.
+Current securities law is ill-equipped to deal with such hackers because, unlike the typical defendants in insider trading cases, hackers owe no fiduciary duty to shareholders and no duty of confidentiality to insiders that provide material non-public information.
+In order to bring hacker-traders within the ambit of federal securities law, the U.S. Securities and Exchange Commission (SEC) developed a novel theory of liability that treats hacking and trading as a form of deception in violation of Section 10(b) of the Securities Exchange Act of 1934.
+However, the viability of the SEC’s theory remains to be seen as only one decision has endorsed it—SEC v.
 Dorozhko, 574 F.3d 42 (2d Cir.
 2009).
-From a normative perspective, this paper argues that the Second Circuit’s decision in Dorozhko correctly expanded Section 10(b) to hackers who trade on the basis of information obtained through deceptive hacking techniques.
-However, this paper takes issue with the court’s proposition that computer hacking only amounts to deception under Section 10(b) when the hacker misrepresents his or her “identity in order to gain access to information that is otherwise off limits, and then steal[s] that information” for purposes of securities trading.
+This paper argues that, from a normative perspective, the Second Circuit correctly expanded Section 10(b) to hacking and trading.
+However, this paper takes issue with the Second Circuit's proposition that hacking amounts to deception only when the hacker misrepresents his or her “identity in order to gain access to information that is otherwise off limits, and then steal[s] that information” for purposes of securities trading.

-Currently, existing scholarship fails to thoroughly explore how hackers could escape the scope of Section 10(b) by using certain hacking techniques.
-This paper adds to the existing literature by arguing that even if the judiciary endorses the SEC’s reconceptualization of insider trading, it is unlikely that the theory would apply to certain sophisticated cybersecurity schemes—such as informed cyber-trading whereby investors trade “on the basis of advanced knowledge of a cybersecurity breach.”
-In addition, Dorozhko would probably not apply to schemes in which hackers short a corporation’s stock and then initiate a cyberattack, such as a distributed denial of service (DDoS) attack, in order to cause a decline in the stock price.
-Such a scheme would likely fall outside the scope of Dorozhko because even though the hackers masqueraded their identities, the hackers did not misrepresent themselves in order to obtain the type of confidential information typically used by inside traders.
+Currently, there is little scholarship that thoroughly explores the potential for hackers to use innovative cyberattacks in order to avoid liability for securities fraud.
+This paper adds to the existing literature by arguing that even if the judiciary were to adopt the SEC’s reconceptualization of insider trading, it is unlikely that the theory would apply to certain sophisticated cybersecurity schemes—such as informed cyber-trading, whereby investors trade “on the basis of advanced knowledge of a cybersecurity breach.”
+In addition, it is unlikely that Dorozhko would apply to schemes in which a group of hackers short a corporation’s stock and then initiate a cyberattack, such as a distributed denial of service (DDoS) attack, in order to cause a decline in the stock price.
+Such conduct would not amount to "deceptive hacking" under Dorozhko because even though the hackers masqueraded their identities, they did not do so in order to obtain the type of confidential information typically at issue in illegal insider trading schemes.

 Keywords: Insider Trading, Computer Hacking, Securities Fraud, Securities Exchange Act of 1934, Section 10(b)